 One of my most FAVORITE meals ever!
 It’s a plant base salad with so much packed into it!
 Green apple, fig, green goddess dressing, sesame seeds, leafy greens, cabbage, lemon, almonds and olive oil!
 You will get a balanced plant based meal rich in non heme iron (from figs and spinach), plus loads of Vitamin C and E!
 Whole 30 friendly.

 The 2 key anti-inflammatory ingredients to this dish is the spiralized purple turnip (rich in Plant based Iron) and wild caught Tuna (rich in Omegas).
 It’s also Low carb and Whole 30 friendly too.

-I love this dish because its tart, tangy, great for boosting gut health as a prebiotic (quick kimchi), and rich in protein!
-Vegans can opt for tofu or tempeh, just make sure it’s fermented cultured soy bean and organic/nonGMO.
-If you’re wanting a real kimchi, I have a Asian Southwest kimchi recipe here you gotta try!
+I love this dish because of its tart, tangy, flavor.
+Great for boosting gut health as a prebiotic (quick kimchi), and rich in protein!
+Vegans can opt for tofu or tempeh, just be sure to use fermented cultured soybeans that are organic/non-GMO.
+If you want real kimchi, I have an Asian Southwest kimchi recipe here you can make.